TYLPHE/hb-capstone/README.md

 ### 5/28
 Worked on some functionality that hopefully makes sense when someone else uses it.
-- Library now has proper functionality if its an owner accesssing it
+- Library now has proper functionality if its owner is accesssing it
 - Delete now has a decline button
 - Review is not hidden if not published

 ### 5/29
+- Moved delete button from review to editReview
+- Added delete button to library so user can remove games they've recently added
+- UI animations in library to make deleting more intuitive
+- Updated follow button style
+- Game details has proper navigation before and after adding the game to library

-- Resolved bug: State is null on delete.
-I passed state in button and not the <Link > component.
+- bug fix: State is null on delete.
+I passed state in button and not the <Link> component.

+TODO: Add proper game filter

+### 5/30
+Wife had another look at the user flow.
+I think it makes more sense now.
+Making more updates to UI
+- bug fix: Background not properly updating from background-image to plain background-color.
+I had to move background-color and background-image to the same layer.
+Before they were split between `root` element and the `body` element.
+They are now both sitting in `root`.